 - The Breakfast Club

-In addition, the Peacock streaming service will be the home to over 3,000 hours of content from NBCUniversal’s Spanish language cable TV network, Telemundo, including shows like 100 Dias Para Volver, Betty in NY, El Barón and Preso No. 1.
+In addition, the Peacock streaming service is the home to over 3,000 hours of content from NBCUniversal’s Spanish language cable TV network, Telemundo, including shows like 100 Dias Para Volver, Betty in NY, El Barón and Preso No. 1.

 What exclusive TV shows and movies will be streamed on Peacock?